AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 ### Setting up paid media ads in destinations

 The destinations framework is used for paid media ads.
 Once consent has been checked it sends out to the various destinations configured.
-For example direct mail, email, push, and SMS.

 #### Data required for destinations